chrisdone/website/posts/projects.markdown

 After suffering from RSI for a while, I had decided with Emacs I'd look at my typing with statistics.
-After a week or so of full day typing every day, I found that I made a significent proportion of key chords in succession.
+After a week or so of full day typing every day, I found that I made a significant proportion of key chords in succession.
 I evaluated vim modes and realised that they depart from Emacs quite a bit or lacked a story for many modes.
 In the end I had the thought to make the Ctrl implicitly on all the time, and